Organic raw sunflower seed protein powder

 CULINARY TIPS: Fuel up with protein the healthy way

 How to incorporate sunflower seed protein powder into your diet?
 It is as simple as saying "1-2-3-Sun"!
-Just add 1-3 teaspoons of powder per portion, according to your needs.
+Just add 1-3 tablespoons of powder per portion, according to your needs.

-What is difficult is to choose among the thousands of recipes you can possibly make with this product.
-To get started, we recommend testing these wholesome recipes (other than smoothies!):
+The hardest part is to choose among the thousands of recipes you can make with this product.
+To get started, we recommend that you test out these wholesome recipes:

 I. FRUITY PROTEIN BARS - perfect for super busy mornings

-For 6 bars, in a large bowl, combine 1½ cups rolled oats, 1 tbsp sunflower seed protein powder, ¼ cup ground flax seed, 1 tsp baking powder, 1 tsp cinnamon powder.
-In another bowl stir in a beaten egg and ¼ cup coconut sugar, 1½ cups unsweetened almond milk.
-Then, pour them in the other bowl and stir until well combined.
+For 6 bars, in a large bowl, combine 1½ cups rolled oats, 1 tbsp sunflower seed protein powder, ¼ cup ground flax seed, 1 tsp baking powder, 1 tsp cinnamon powder, and set aside.
+In another bowl, stir in a beaten egg and ¼ cup coconut sugar, 1½ cups unsweetened almond milk, then pour them in the other bowl you previously prepared.
+Stir until well combined.
 Fold in ¼ cup Sultana raisins, ¼ cup chopped pitted dates.
 Line a 9x5 inch baking pan with parchment paper.
 Bake for about 25 - 30 minutes at 375°F and enjoy or freeze for later.

 II.
 CARROT CAKE PROTEIN LOAF to satisfy your sweet tooth - Microwavable